Last Fall, I had the pleasure of photographing the Bozeman Family Portrait photography experience of Jenny and Ethan.

 Introducing the Bozeman Front Porch Project.

-Greener Visuals Photography is offering family portraits from afar to celebrate your loved ones, create a community art project and raise money for those in need during this unsettling time.
+Greener Visuals Photography is now offering family portraits from afar.
+It’s a chance to celebrate your loved ones, create a community art project, and raise money for those in need during this unsettling time.

-While I might be standing a little farther away from you than I normally would, the connection I’ll inspire will be felt deep within your hearts!
+While I might be standing a little farther away than I normally would, the connection I’ll inspire during our photo session will be felt deep within your hearts!

-It’s a little something to uplift the mood while maintaining safety, remind you of all the good things you have to celebrate in your life right now and through our shared, sheltered experience, we can foster social distancing connections within our community.
+It’s a little something to uplift the mood while maintaining safety.
+Together, we will create a photograph that will remind you of all the good things you have to celebrate in your life right now.
+Through our shared, sheltered experience, we can foster social distancing connections within our community.

-How it works: Every weekend during the stay-in-place statewide directive for Montana, Mike Greener, of Greener Visuals Photography, will come by your home in Bozeman either Saturday or Sunday with his telephoto lens and take your family portrait on your front porch from afar.
+How it works: Every weekend during the stay-in-place statewide directive, Greener Visuals Photography will come by your home in Bozeman and take your family portrait on your front porch from afar.

-In return for your $100.00 booking fee, $50 will go to supporting the Bozeman Area Community Foundation and $50 to support costs of your local candid, creative family photographer.
+In return for your $100.00 booking fee, half will go to supporting the Bozeman Area Community Foundation and $50 to support the costs of your local candid, creative family photographer.

-In return, each family who donates will receive a beautiful matted 5×7 fine art print and 25% off a future family portrait experience.
-All participating families will receive a web-friendly digital photograph of your tribe as a thank you for your donation and support.
+In return, each family who donates to the cause will receive a beautiful matted 5×7 fine art print.
+They will also receive 25% off a future family portrait experience.
+All participating families will receive a web-friendly digital photograph of your tribe as a thank-you for your donation and support.

 Together, we will raise funds to assist the Bozeman Area Community Foundation in helping our neighbors heal through this ordeal.
-As a result, we will have a collective group of portraits representing your individual family’s strength together and our combined community’s resilience. -Mike Greener
+Collectively, we will have a group of portraits representing your individual family’s strength together and our combined community’s resilience. -Mike Greener

 Next weekend April 25th & 26th, 2020 throughout Bozeman.